University of Kashmir: Academics

-University of Kashmir offers 107 courses across 11 streams at undergraduate, postgraduate and doctoral level.
-Under undergraduate programme, the university offers three-year Bachelor of Arts, Bachelor of Commerce, Bachelor of Law and Bachelor of Science streams, four-year Bachelor of Technology and five-year integrated BA LLB courses in different specializations.
+University of Kashmir offers more than 100 academic programmes across more than 10 streams at undergraduate, postgraduate and doctoral level.
+Under undergraduate programme, the university offers three-year Bachelor of Arts, Bachelor of Commerce, 3-Year Bachelor of Law and Bachelor of Science streams, four-year Bachelor of Technology and five-year integrated BA LLB courses in different specializations.
 Under postgraduate programme, the university offers two-year Master of Arts, Master of Business Administration, MBA-FM, Master of Social Work, Master of Commerce, Master of Technology, Master of Pharmacy and Master of Computer Applications courses.
 These courses are offered by different schools of specialisations which fall under their respective departments and faculties.

 Scholarships

 Merit scholarships

 Students selected for admission to various courses/programmes in the university are eligible to receive two merit scholarships which are paid to the top two merit holders.
 Merit scholarship in favour of previous year paid students is granted on the basis of merit in the entrance test to the course.
 In the final year, it is awarded on the basis of merit in the M.A/ MSc/ M.Com./ MLIS Previous/ 1st & 2nd semester examination.
 The scholarship is granted from the date of admission to the course up to the last date of the examination, subject to a maximum period of 12 calendar months.